 $500+: Custom and professional

 This is where cues become art.
-Custom builders like Southwest, Schon, along with Meucci produce sticks with exotic woods, hand-laid inlays, and craftsmanship that takes months per cue.
+Brands like Lucasi Hybrid ($600-850+), Predator, Schon, and Meucci produce sticks with exotic woods, hand-laid inlays, and craftsmanship that takes months per cue.
 They play beautifully.
 They also cost as much as a used car payment.
+If you’re shopping this tier, Billiard & Pool Center carries deep inventories of Lucasi, Meucci, Schon, Pechauer, and other premium brands you won’t find on Amazon.

-Is a $1,000 cue better than a $300 cue?
+Is a $1,000 cue better than a $400 cue?
 Technically, yes.
 The materials are better, the construction is more precise, the feel is more refined.
-Is it three times better?
+Is it two and a half times better?
 No. The performance difference is marginal.
 You’re paying for exclusivity, craftsmanship, along with the satisfaction of owning something exceptional.

 The bottom line